 Research reports that plant stanols in doses of up to 10 grams per day have been shown to reduce LDL cholesterol levels by as much as 7 to 18 percent.
 More pronounced changes were seen in higher doses, a term called dose-dependence.

 Sources of plant stanols include fruits, vegetables, nuts, beans, and some fortified products like yogurt, margarine, and orange juice.

 5. Eat Less Red Meat and Butter

 Research has been mixed over the last few decades leading to much debate on the ideal fat content in the diet.
 One case-cohort study looked at data from 9 European countries and reported that saturated fat from specific sources increased coronary heart disease risk but not all sources.
-Red meat and butter tended to worsen risk, whereas fermented dairy (yogurt and cheese) and fish lowered risk due to their influences on risk factors such as LDL and HDL cholesterol levels.
+Red meat and butter tended to worsen the risk, whereas fermented dairy (yogurt and cheese) and fish lowered the risk due to their influences on risk factors such as LDL and HDL cholesterol levels.